concourse/rfcs/084-services/proposal.md

 ### Startup Probe

-In order to ensure a service is ready to accept traffic before running any dependent steps, the `startup_probe` must first succeed.
+To ensure a service is ready to accept traffic before running the dependent step, the `startup_probe` must first succeed.

+`startup_probe.run` defines a process to run on the service container until it succeeds.
+The process will run every `startup_probe.period_seconds`, and if it fails `startup_probe.failure_threshold` times, the service will error and the dependent step will not run.

-If unspecified, Concourse will wait for each of the specified ports to be open (with some timeout).
+If `startup_probe.run` is left unspecified, Concourse will wait for each of the specified ports to be open.

-A custom `startup_probe` can be defined that periodically runs a process on the service container until it succeeds (with some timeout).

 ## Worker Placement

 Since `services` are just bound to `task`s, the easiest approach would be to assign the service container and the task container to the same worker.
 This allows us to avoid a more complex architecture having to route traffic through the TSA (since workers may not be directly reachable from one another).

-This isn't *too* restrictive, as anyone running e.g. `docker-compose` on a container currently for integration testing is effectively doing the same thing.
+This hopefully isn't *too* restrictive, as anyone running e.g. `docker-compose` in a `task` for integration testing is effectively doing the same thing (just in one mega-container instead of 2+).
 It's also worth noting that with a native [Kubernetes Runtime], a single "worker" will likely correspond with an entire cluster, rather than a single node in the cluster.

 However, it does mean that we can't provide services to tasks running on Windows/Darwin workers - not sure if there's much need for this, though.

-(psst - if you're curious about an alternative approach that allows providing services to multiple steps, and hence requires inter-worker communication, check out this [early draft] of the RFC - with a hand-wavy architecture diagram and all!)

 ## Networking